What is the Micro-Certificate in Environmental Metrics for Sustainability Reporting?

 - Kelleen L. Wiseman, MBA, PhD, Academic Director, Master of Food and Resource Economics.

-- Karen Taylor, PhD, Lecturer, Food and Resource Economics
+- Karen Taylor, MBA, PhD, Lecturer, Food and Resource Economics

 This program qualifies for the StrongerBC Future Skills Grant.
 The StrongerBC Future Skills Grant offers up to $3,500 to support eligible short-term skills training at public post-secondary institutions in British Columbia.
 Open to most B.C. residents aged 19 or older, the grant is available regardless of financial need.
 Registration for the 2025/2026 programs will open on a per-program basis.
 For the latest updates and to check your eligibility, visit the WorkBC StrongerBC Future Skills Grant webpage.